MatrixManAtYrService/md_htmldoc/README.md

  - `foo_htmldoc` has been added
   - it contains just the documentation, and the markdown has been converted to html

+## Git Hooks

+As soon as you tested the script, you can set it to automatically execute in background after changes - e.g. hooks ``post-commit``, ``post-checkout`` and ``post-merge``, so HTML version will always be up to date.

+Example hook script:

+    #!/bin/sh
+    echo "Converting Markdown to HTML in background" ./md_htmldoc/md_htmldoc.sh >/dev/null 2>&1 &

+Copy that script to ``.git/hooks`` of your ``foo`` repository with corresponding hook name and make sure it is executable.

 ## Requirements

 - Have python installed